 5 Open Source GIS Platforms You Must Know For Web and Mobile GIS Development

 Have you ever wondered what open source technologies you can use to develop a mapping web or mobile app like Uber or any location based app?
 The open source offers you various open source GIS softwares that you can use to easily develop a mapping up.
-First, you need three components to develop a mapping app.
-These are:- Data Server: Like any application, you will require a data server to store your spatial data, query the data, and other database operations.

 - GIS Server: Another important component of your GIS application is a GIS Server.
 GIS Server is required to read and manipulate the spatial data stored on the data server.
 This avoids and optimizes the direct manipulation of data on the database, which usually tends to be messy and sluggish.